Embezzlement Charges & Penalties in Chicago, IL

 Embezzlement is considered to be a type of white-collar crime that is punishable in Illinois by imprisonment, fines and restitution.
 In addition, embezzlement sometimes is prosecuted under federal as well as state laws.

-Penalties for Embezzlement in Illinois
+Penalties for Embezzlement in the State of Illinois

 If you’re charged with embezzlement in Illinois, you could face serious penalties, and it’s important to work with an experienced criminal defense attorney.